zannloo/tp/docs/DeveloperGuide.md

 ### Editing tasks

-Currently, the only way to edit tasks is by manually deleting and then adding it again.
+Currently, the only way to edit tasks is by manually deleting and then adding them again.
 This creates extra hassle for the user and possible more inconveniences as doing so might change the task's index resulting in the user having to `cat` again to figure out its new index.
 We plan to edit the task manually for the user by creating a new command that deletes and then creates a new task with the edited information while keeping the index the same.
 Implementing this